Paraphraser/IOTstackBackup/README.md

 ~/IOTstack/backups/2020-09-19_1138.iot-hub.influx-backup.tar
 ```

-The files are copied to the target host using `scp` (or whatever substitute method you supply) and then `~/IOTstack/backups` is cleaned up to remove older backups.
+The files are copied to the remote host using the method you defined in the [configuration file](#configFile), and then `~/IOTstack/backups` is cleaned up to remove older backups.

 ## <a name="restoreSide"> The restore side of things </a>